-Fig. 5: Image filtering process
+Figure 6.
+Image filtering process

-Contour and Corner Detection:

-Once the green rectangles are isolated by the image filtering, the detection of contours and corner points is conducted.
+Contour and Corner Detection: Once the green rectangles are isolated by the image filtering process, the detection of contours and corner points is conducted.
 Even after the filtering, directly implementing any pre-existing corner detection algorithms is prone to detect some false corners.
-To detect the eight corners precisely, the contours of the detected region are found and bounded in rectangles first as shown in Fig. 6.
+To detect the eight corner points precisely, the contours of the detected region are found and bounded in rectangles first.
 Thus, the size and shape of the detected areas are very close to the green rectangles and the corners of those bounding rectangles can be used as rough estimates of the actual corners.
-Second, the Förstner corner detection method is adopted to detect the corner points of the rectangles precisely based on the rough corners obtained by contour detection [47].
+Second, the Förstner corner detection method is adopted to detect the corner points of the rectangles precisely based on the rough corners obtained by contour detection (Ref.
+39).
 The Förstner corner detection increases the accuracy by sub-pixel refinement process.
-A detailed decription about the Förstner corner detection is given in [30]
+It is based on the fact that an ideal corner is a single point that tangent lines of the object cross perpendicular to each other as shown in Fig. 7.
+This way, false corner detection can be avoided.